hadley/adv-r/Computing-on-the-language.md

 eval(quote(x), e)
 ```

-Instead of an environments, the second argument can also be a list or a data frame.
+Instead of an environment, the second argument can also be a list or a data frame.
 This works because an environment is basically a set of mappings between names and values, in the same way as a list or data frame.

 ```R
 eval(quote(x), list(x = 30))